Assault & Battery in NH

 Many of the terms used in the assault statute have specific legal definitions.
 Additionally, the defendant's intent -- i.e., whether the person was acting purposely as opposed to recklessly -- often influences the seriousness of the charge.

 If you have been accused of committing an assault, contact us.
-We will review the charge and evidence with you.
+We can review the charge and evidence with you, explain the court process, and discuss what defenses may apply to your circumstances.